Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes, whether related to custody, divorce, or financial arrangements, can be emotionally taxing and complex.
-Traditional litigation in family court often involves lengthy procedures, high costs, and public proceedings, which can exacerbate conflicts and hinder amicable resolutions.
-Family dispute arbitration provides a confidential, efficient, and often more flexible alternative tailored to the sensitive nature of family matters.
+Traditional litigation in family court often involves lengthy procedures, high costs, and public proceedings, which can exacerbate conflicts and hinder amicable resolutions. family dispute arbitration provides a confidential, efficient, and often more flexible alternative tailored to the sensitive nature of family matters.
 In the vibrant and diverse community of San Francisco’s 94107 ZIP code, arbitration services have become increasingly vital in helping families resolve their conflicts with dignity and practicality.

 Legal Framework Governing Family Arbitration in California